 A baseball’s special stitches and the dimples on golf balls are not just cosmetic.
 At sufficient speeds, these rough textures cause a thin boundary layer of air flowing over the sphere to behave turbulently and reduce the friction to a level below that of smooth surfaces.
 This so-called drag crisis lets these balls achieve longer and more stable trajectories.

-Recently, Siggi Thoroddsen, Professor of Mechanical Engineering, and Ivan Vakarelski from KAUST investigated techniques to trigger drag without invoking the crisis phenomenon.
+Recently, Siggi Thoroddsen, Professor of Mechanical Engineering, and Dr. Ivan Vakarelski from KAUST investigated techniques to trigger drag without invoking the crisis phenomenon.
 They achieved this by reversing usual Leidenfrost procedures and immersing hot spheres into liquids.
 With sufficient evaporation, a vapor layer formed that acted as lubricant to reduce liquid-solid friction.
 This approach enabled hot spheres to move twice as fast as cooler orbs during free-fall experiments.

 However, both the drag crisis and Leidenfrost-induced levitation take place under a narrow range of a parameter, known as the Reynolds number, which relates fluid viscosity and density to the size and speed of a traveling sphere.
 In their latest work, Vakarelski, Thoroddsen and collaborators in Australia used liquids with unique stabilizing properties to dramatically expand the conditions under which Leidenfrost vapor layers diminish drag forces.